FYS4535 – Medical Applications of Nuclear Physics

 Examination

-• Final oral exam which counts 100% towards the final grade.
+- Final written exam, 3 hours (multiple choice and written answers), which counts 100% towards the final grade.

-The oral presentation must be approved before you can take the final exam.?
+This course has mandatory assignments that must be approved before you can sit the final exam.

-It will also be counted as one of the three attempts to sit the exam for this course, if you sit the exam for one of the following courses: FYS9535 – Medical Applications of Nuclear Physics
+It will also be counted as one of the three attempts to sit the exam for this course, if you sit the exam for (one of) the following course(s): FYS3535 – Medical Applications of Nuclear Physics and FYS9535 – Medical Applications of Nuclear Physics

 Examination support material